 - 120.08 School district meetings.
-Every elector of a common or union high school district is eligible to vote at an annual or special meeting of the school district. - (1) ANNUAL MEETING. (a) Common school districts shall hold an annual meeting on the 4th Monday in July at 8 p.m. and union high school districts shall hold an annual meeting on the 3rd Monday in July at 8 p.m. unless the electors at one annual meeting determine to thereafter hold the annual meeting on a different date or hour, or authorize the school board to establish a different date or hour.
+Every elector of a common or union high school district is eligible to vote at an annual or special meeting of the school district. - (1) Annual meeting on the 4th Monday in July at 8 p.m. and union high school districts shall hold an annual meeting on the 3rd Monday in July at 8 p.m. unless the electors at one annual meeting determine to thereafter hold the annual meeting on a different date or hour, or authorize the school board to establish a different date or hour.
 No annual meeting may be held before May 15 or after October 31.
 The first school district meeting in a common or union high school district created under s.
 117.08, 117.09, or 117.27 shall be considered an annual meeting. - (b) The place of the annual meeting shall be in a schoolhouse in the school district.
 If a schoolhouse which will accommodate the electors is not available, the place of the annual meeting shall be the nearest available place designated by the school board.